 E. Intangible Assets with Monetary Value

 A business purchases a patent for $15,000.
 Although intangible, the patent has a clear monetary value and is recorded as an asset in the company’s financial statements.
+This shows that even non-physical assets can be included when a measurable price is attached.

 4. Importance of the Money Measurement Concept